GeorgeD88/Spotify-QuickSaver/README.md

 ```

 ### OS Configuration & Automation :hammer_and_wrench:
-You'll need to make some changes on your RasPi to allow **Spotify QuickSave** to run automatically.
+You'll need to make some changes on your RasPi to allow **Spotify QuickSaver** to run automatically.
 To make these changes, start by connecting to your RasPi computer by opening an SSH connection.
 We're going to be **(1)** editing your Wi-Fi network list and **(2)** setting up a service that automatically runs QuickSaver whenever your RasPi boots up.

 #### Automatic Startup with systemd
 To ensure that QuickSaver runs seamlessly and starts automatically whenever your Raspberry Pi boots up, we'll set up a `systemd` service.
 This service will manage the execution of the application in the background, providing reliable and continuous operation without the need for manual intervention.